widelands/widelands/doc/sphinx/source/tutorial.rst

 into the translation files in the same order as they appear in the source code, so the context will remain intact for the translators.

+Note that simply concatenating two translatable strings with ``..`` does not work in all languages.
+To achieve the desired effect, use the function :meth:`join_sentences` with the two sentences as arguments, or :meth:`paragraphdivider` if you wish the text to continue on a new paragraph.

+Never assemble a single localized sentence with the ``..`` operator.
+Use :meth:`string.bformat` with appropriate placeholder substitutions for such cases.

 Also, please hide all formatting control characters from our translators.
 This includes :ref:`richtext tags <richtext.lua>` as well as new lines in the code!
 For an example, have a look at ``data/campaigns/atl01.wmf/scripting/texts.lua``.

 .. vim:ft=rst:spelllang=en:spell